How To Grow And Deepen New Friendships

 Keep up with them in between hanging out

 One thing that separates closer friends from more casual ones is how much they stay in contact outside of when they meet in person.
-Good friends will keep in touch.
+Good friends keep in touch.
 More casual buddies think more along the lines of, "I'll be happy to see them when we run into each other in person, but I don't need to keep up with them otherwise."
+Closer friends are fairly up to speed on each other's week to week lives.
+More casual ones might joke around or talk about movies at a party, but may not know a ton about what the other is up to day to day.

 Especially if you're not hanging out with them all the time, keep up with your new friends in between get togethers.
-Send them texts making a joke, or asking if they saw the latest episode of a show you both watch, or ask them how their week went.
-Write on their Facebook wall or send them a link they may like.
-Give them a call to catch up.
+Send them a text making a joke, or asking if they saw the latest episode of a show you both watch, or ask them how their week went.
+Interact with them on social media.
+Maybe give them a call to catch up.

 You may be wondering how often you should try to keep in touch, and thinking that you don't want to overdo it and be needy.
 Take their response rate, and their own contacts to you, as a gauge to how often you should drop them a line.
 Some people are chatty and are happy to text back and forth with you all day.
 Others are more of a weekly text type.
 Of course, once you've established a certain level of friendship, you can often get away with going weeks at a time without talking, and always pick up where you left off.
 However, you'll only tend to maintain the relationship this way, not actively grow it.